Wellness & Prevention at Chewonki FAQ:

 Our Health Center staff complete an annual orientation that includes a review of standing medical orders from Chewonki’s supervising physician at Mid Coast Pediatrics in Brunswick, Maine.

-2. What forms do I need to fill out for the Health Center in order to ensure that my child can attend school, camp or go on a wilderness trip?
+2. What forms do I need to fill out for the Health Center in order to ensure that my child can attend school, camp or go on a trip?

 Different Chewonki programs have different health form requirements.
 Please follow one of the links below to access the correct set of health forms: